salepape/solar-system-simulation/README.md

 * 10 dwarf planets
 * 6 ring systems (the ones in the visible/infrared spectrum)
 * 30 moons
-* 2 belts (Asteroid and Kuiper ones) plus the Scattered Disc
+* 2 belts (Main Asteroid and Kuiper ones) plus the Scattered Disc
 * the Milky Way in background.

 > [!NOTE]